 The Ethnic Rhinoplasty itself tends to take slightly longer than traditional Rhinoplasty, but the results are equally striking.
-In most cases, the ethnic rhinoplasty involves a narrowing of the nostrils or extension of the nasal tip, which calls for the use of some type of graft to “enlarge the nose”.
+In most cases, ethnic rhinoplasty involves a narrowing of the nostrils or extension of the nasal tip, which calls for the use of some type of graft to “enlarge the nose”.
 The graft will be of cartilage taken from inside the patient’s nose, from the ear, a rib, a donor rib, or an artificial substance.

-The results of the procedure depend on the skills of your chosen nose surgeon.
+The results of the procedure largely depend on the skills of your chosen nose surgeon.
 For that reason, you need to choose the best person.
 Contact us to see what makes our clinic ideal for this procedure.

-Only a skilled professional knows all the intricacies that are involved in ethnic rhinoplasty and is able to give you natural-looking results.
-Also, the placement of incisions has a lot to do with the level of expertise.
+Only a skilled professional knows all the intricacies that are involved in ethnic rhinoplasty and are able to give you natural-looking results.
+Furthermore, the placement of incisions has a lot to do with the level of expertise.
 Exceptional surgeons take into account the quality of your skin before deciding where to place the incisions, besides considering the above-mentioned nasal structure.
 This is important because some skin types are more prone to scarring than others.

 The procedure usually includes:

 - The duration of the procedure is about 2-3 hours.

 - Closed technique: incisions made on the nasal membrane to access different parts of the nose are sometimes adequate.